dheis1337/MachineLearning/README.md

 ## Machine Learning
-This repository is dedicated to some of books I've used to teach myself machine learning.
+This repository is dedicated machine learning.
+In this repo you'll find some books that I've used to teach myself machine learning as well as some projects I have done to practice some of the machine learning techniques I've learned.
-Together, the books balance a theoretical and applied approach to learning machine learning.
-Below is a quick summary of the books:

 ### Introduction to Statistical Learning
 This is the seminal book on machine learning.
 It's a freely available book online